froboy/yusaopeny_docs/content/en/docs/wiki/Code-Review-Quality-Best-Practices.md

 title: Code Review Quality Best Practices
 ---

 This document serves as an addition to our [Code of Conduct and Best Practices]({{< relref "Open-Y-Code-of-Conduct-and-Best-Practices" >}}).
-It is more technical and in-depth for specific cases that were discussed during code quality review processes the Y USA Open Y team has in place.
-During this process, all code should be reviewed by 1-2 developers before being merged into the Y USA Open Y codebase.
+It is more technical and in-depth for specific cases that were discussed during code quality review processes the YMCA Website Services team has in place.
+During this process, all code should be reviewed by 1-2 developers before being merged into the YMCA Website Services codebase.

 # General Rules

-Components in Y USA Open Y (whether modules, themes, or other code structures) should be, as much as possible, reusable and atomic.
+Components in YMCA Website Services (whether modules, themes, or other code structures) should be, as much as possible, reusable and atomic.
 All features, content types, settings, styles, etc. should be bundled together to create a cohesive component.

 1. General naming conventions
     1. Features module naming